GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/runtime/index.md

 ## Manifest

-There are no permissions or other manifest requirements for the runtime API.
+There are no permissions or other manifest requirements to use the runtime API.